-It’s probably not the first thing you’d think of for a holiday dessert, but this week I felt like key lime pie and was up for the challenge of making it slightly more nutritious.
-I’d made some good low fat key lime pies in the past and knew it could be done, but a few months ago I saw a version using Fiber One cereal and lime yogurt was curious to see how a dessert made with those two ingredients would taste.
+It’s probably not the first thing you’d think of for a holiday dessert, but this week I felt like Key lime pie and was up for the challenge of making it slightly more nutritious.
+I’d made some good low fat key lime pies in the past and knew it could be done, but a few months ago I saw a version using Fiber One cereal and lime yogurt and was curious to see how a dessert made with those two ingredients would taste.

 Overall I’d say if you are a key lime pie fan and like the idea of desserts that aren’t completely unhealthy, this one’s a good choice.
 Also, I don’t know much about diabetes but given the low amount of sugar and the fiber, this seems like one you might be able to modify for someone who has to watch their blood sugar.